How to Conduct a Rainbow Day

 - Assign all of your volunteers a station.
 There should be at least three volunteers for each meal period to fulfill the following roles:

 - Salad Bar Volunteer: These volunteers are in charge of keeping the salad bar stocked and clean throughout the meal.
 They’ll need to wash their hands and wear gloves.
-Be sure to show them where they can find the extra prepped produce for when ingredients get low.
-Since they’ll be cleaning up spills, they’ll also need to know where to get the neutral all purpose cleaner to clean the tray slide.
+Be sure to show where they can find the extra prepped produce for when ingredients get low.
+Since they’ll be cleaning up spills, they’ll also need to know where to get the neutral all-purpose cleaner to clean the tray slide.

 - Etiquette Volunteer: These volunteers are responsible for helping the kids through the salad bar.
 They’ll need to remind students not to duck their heads under the sneeze guard when reaching for a product, to use the tongs instead of their hands, and to refrain from eating while going through the salad bar.
 These volunteers will also remind the kids of the “Rainbow Day Rule” and help them choose at least three different colors for their salad, paying attention to portion control and making sure they can identify the fruits and vegetables they’re choosing.